hyperledger/fabric/docs/source/peers/peers.md

 ledger.
 Ledger-query interactions involve a simple three-step dialogue between an application and a peer; ledger-update interactions are a little more involved, and require two extra steps.
-We've simplified these steps a little to help you get started with Hyperledger Fabric, but don't worry --- what's most important to understand is the difference in application-peer interactions for ledger-query compared to ledger-update transaction styles.
+We've simplified these steps a little to help you get started with Fabric, but don't worry --- what's most important to understand is the difference in application-peer interactions for ledger-query compared to ledger-update transaction styles.

 Applications always connect to peers when they need to access ledgers and chaincodes.
-The Hyperledger Fabric Software Development Kit (SDK) makes this easy for programmers --- its APIs enable applications to connect to peers, invoke chaincodes to generate transactions, submit transactions to the network that will get ordered and committed to the distributed ledger, and receive events
+The Fabric Software Development Kit (SDK) makes this easy for programmers --- its APIs enable applications to connect to peers, invoke chaincodes to generate transactions, submit transactions to the network that will get ordered and committed to the distributed ledger, and receive events